arniebradfo/Ajax-Boilerplate-Wordpress-Theme/readme.md

 ## COMMENTS:
 	+ back button paginates comments
+		* make history-like object/array that stores the type of ajax call along with the url.
+Reference this everytime we hit the back button.

 ## Refactor js
 	+ refactor functions to the appropiate type: anonymous, public, etc...